Depression: Managing Postpartum Depression

 If your depressed feelings have lasted more than 2 weeks, your body isn't recovering from childbirth as expected.
 Postpartum depression:

-To prevent serious problems for you and your baby, now is the time to work with your doctor to treat your symptoms.
+To prevent serious problems for you and your baby, work with your doctor now to treat your symptoms.

 If you are having thoughts of hurting yourself, your baby, or anyone else, see your doctor immediately or call

 Postpartum depression is more than a temporary feeling of sadness or lack of energy.
 It is a medical condition that occurs sometime in the first several months after childbirth.
 It seems to be triggered by normal hormonal changes after pregnancy.
 These hormonal changes are especially likely to lead to postpartum depression if you've had depression before, are under a lot of additional stress, or have poor support from your partner, friends, or family.

 You probably have postpartum depression if you've had five or more of the following symptoms (including at least one of the first two symptoms) for most of each day over the past 2 weeks:1

 If you think you may have postpartum depression, take a short quiz to check your symptoms: